Vivojay/mariana-music-player/docs/DESKTOP_MOUSE_SEEK_AUDIT.md

 | Blocked or otherwise unplayable | No | No |

 The renderer derives eligibility only from the current sanitized projection and backend readiness.
-The backend independently validates every future seek;
+The backend independently validates every submitted seek;
 renderer eligibility is never authorization.

 ## Safety and authority model

-The future flow is:
+The implemented flow is:

 1. Backend emits a canonical `PlaybackStatusProjection`.
-2. Renderer derives a display-only hover target from track geometry and that projection.
+2. Renderer derives a bounded source-timeline target from click/tap geometry and that projection without changing displayed progress.
-3. On a later enabled click, preload accepts a narrow typed seek request.
+3. On an enabled main-surface click/tap, preload accepts a narrow typed seek request.
 4. Electron main validates sender and payload shape, then forwards an allowlisted authenticated backend request.
 5. Backend verifies current media identity, playback state, policy,